chenli-portfolio/qlearning_robot/README.md

 * rar float, random action rate: the probability of selecting a random action at each step.
 Should range between 0.0 (no random actions) to 1.0 (always random action) with 0.5 as a typical value.
 * radr float, random action decay rate, after each update, rar = rar * radr.
 Ranges between 0.0 (immediate decay to 0) and 1.0 (no decay).
 Typically 0.99.
 * dyna integer, conduct this number of dyna updates for each regular update.
 When Dyna is used, 200 is a typical value.
-* verbose boolean, if True, your class is allowed to print debugging statements, if False, all printing is prohibited.
+* verbose boolean, if True, the class is allowed to print debugging statements, if False, all printing is prohibited.
 **query(s_prime, r)** is the core method of the Q-Learner.
 It should keep track of the last state s and the last action a, then use the new information s_prime and r to update the Q table.
 The learning instance, or experience tuple is <s, a, s_prime, r>. query() should return an integer, which is the next action to take.
 Note that it should choose a random action with probability rar, and that it should update rar according to the decay rate radr at each step.
 Details on the arguments:
 * s_prime integer, the the new state.
 * r float, a real valued immediate reward.